Choose a link below to quickly navigate to the desired resource.

 The Managed Care Provider Data Improvement Project (MCPDIP) is a state issued requirement change for the submission of provider data that replaces the current monthly submission procedure governed by APL-14006.
 MCPDIP will allow DHCS to monitor GCHP’s provider network.
 Click the link below to access the form.

-Providers must complete the NEMT/NMT Prescription/Attestation of Medical Necessity form and fax it to GCHP at 1-855-883-1552.
-Completion of the form by providers ensures that a physician has reviewed the requirements for NEMT under Title 22.
+Providers must complete the NEMT Prescription / Attestation of Medical Necessity form and fax it to GCHP at 1-855-883-1552.
+Completion of the form by providers ensures that a physician has reviewed the requirements for NEMT under state regulation Title 22.

-GCHP reviews and coordinates NEMT eligibility with Ventura Transit System (VTS).
-VTS will then contact the member to arrange transportation.
+Once GCHP notifies its contracted transportation provider, Ventura Transit System (VTS) that the member is eligible, VTS will contact the member to arrange transportation.

-Click here to access a list of Frequently Asked Questions (FAQs).
+Click here for a list of Frequently Asked Questions (FAQs).

 The Provider Manual describes operational policies and procedures relative to the provision of health care services to Gold Coast Health Plan members.
 Revisions and updates are made frequently.